 Product Management Insider is the premier publication and community for product managers on Medium.
-Since launching in 2017, we’ve published 400+ articles submitted by 50+ contributors, and have grown to over 10,000 followers.
-Our editorial team is led by Mike Fishbein, host of This is Product Management, the industry’s leading podcast.
+Since launching in 2017, we’ve published 400+ articles submitted by 50+ contributors, and have grown to more than 15,000 followers.

 Writing for Product Management Insider is an opportunity to reach our growing audience of product managers, build your brand within the industry, and join a vibrant community of writers and industry leaders.

 Our editorial guidelines are designed with our readers’ interests in mind.

 Please read ALL five guidelines before submitting your article.

 When readers are interested in the topic of your article, they’re more likely to read it, clap it and share it.
 Our readers love to read stories that help them improve the skills they use each day.
 Our top stories cover actionable strategies and tactics for an important aspect of modern product management.
 Share stories and examples readers can learn from and provide specific steps the reader can take to implement your advice.

 We publish articles that fall within five broad categories:

 a.
 Product strategy

 Strategy topics include product roadmapping, go-to-market, evaluating new market opportunities, and adapting to new consumer preferences or market dynamics.
 Want to Win in the Digital Age? by Thor Ernstsson is a good example of a strategy article.
 He provides perspectives on business and product strategy, and he cites interviews with dozens of key stakeholders at two high-performing organizations.